cloudera-cemea/CML_vHoL/README.md

 # Churn Modeling with scikit-learn
-This repository accompanies the [Visual Model Interpretability for Telco Churn](https://blog.cloudera.com/visual-model-interpretability-for-telco-churn-in-cloudera-data-science-workbench/) blog post and contains the code needed to build all project artifacts on CML.
+This repository accompanies the [Visual Model Interpretability for Telco Churn](https://blog.cloudera.com/visual-model-interpretability-for-telco-churn-in-cloudera-data-science-workbench/) blog post and contains the code needed to build all project artifacts on Cloudera AI.
 Additionally, this project serves as a working example of the concepts discussed in the Cloudera Fast Forward report on [Interpretability](https://ff06-2020.fastforwardlabs.com/) which is freely available for download.

 ![table_view](images/table_view.png)

 The primary goal of this repo is to build a logistic regression classification model to predict the probability that a group of customers will churn from a fictitious telecommunications company.
 In addition, the model is interpreted using a technique called [Local Interpretable Model-agnostic Explanations (LIME)](https://github.com/marcotcr/lime).
-Both the logistic regression and LIME models are deployed using CML's real-time model deployment capability and exercised via a basic Flask-based web application that allows users to interact with the model to see which factors in the data have the most influence on the probability of a customer churning.
+Both the logistic regression and LIME models are deployed using Cloudera AI's real-time model deployment capability and exercised via a basic Flask-based web application that allows users to interact with the model to see which factors in the data have the most influence on the probability of a customer churning.

 ## Project Structure